Censorship in Turkey: Government control over the media

 Since 2011, the AKP government has increased restrictions on freedom of speech, freedom of the press and internet use, and television content, as well as the right to free assembly.
-It has also developed links with media groups, and used administrative and legal measures (including, in one case, a billion tax fine) against critical media groups and critical journalists: "over the last decade the AKP has built an informal, powerful, coalition of party-affiliated businessmen and media outlets whose livelihoods depend on the political order that Erdogan is constructing.
+It has also developed links with media groups, and used administrative and legal measures (including, in one case, a billion tax fine) against critical media groups and critical journalists: "over the last decade the AKP has built an informal, powerful, coalition of party-affiliated businessmen and media outlets whose livelihoods depend on the political order that Erdoğan is constructing.
 Those who resist do so at their own risk."

 These behaviours became particularly prominent in 2013 in the context of the Turkish media coverage of the Gezi Park protests.
-The BBC noted that while some outlets are aligned with the AKP or are personally close to Erdogan, "most mainstream media outlets - such as TV news channels HaberTurk and NTV, and the major centrist daily Milliyet - are loth to irritate the government because their owners' business interests at times rely on government support.
+The BBC noted that while some outlets are aligned with the AKP or are personally close to Erdoğan, "most mainstream media outlets - such as TV news channels HaberTurk and NTV, and the major centrist daily Milliyet - are loth to irritate the government because their owners' business interests at times rely on government support.
 All of these have tended to steer clear of covering the demonstrations."
 Few channels provided live coverage – one that did was Halk TV.

 Several private media outlets were reported as engaging in self-censorship due to political pressures.
 The 2014 local and presidential elections exposed the extent of biased coverage by pro-government media.